thoughtbot/ruby-science/book/principles/law_of_demeter.md

 # Law of Demeter

 The Law of Demeter was developed at Northeastern University.
-It's named after the Demeter Project, which is itself named after Demeter, the Greek goddess of the harvest.
+It's named after the Demeter Project, which was named after Demeter, the Greek goddess of the harvest.
 There is widespread disagreement as to its pronunciation, but the correct pronunciation emphasizes the second syllable; you can trust us on that.